abhisheksaxena1998/Malicious-URL-v5-IBM/README.md

 Life is dependent mainly on internet in todays life for moving business online, or making online transactions.
 Resulting in cyber-thefts and cyber-frauds increasing exponentially day by day, leading to compromised security and infiltration of hackers or third parties while transacting online.

+## Notable Results: Twitter Bitcoin Scam (Detected successfully by our Data Science/Machine Learning solution – Malicious URL Detector.)

+On July 15, 2020, between 20:00 and 22:00 UTC, around 130 high-profile Twitter accounts were compromised by outside parties to promote a bitcoin scam.
+Twitter and other media sources confirmed that the perpetrators had gained access to Twitter's administrative tools so that they could alter the accounts themselves and post the tweets directly.
+They appeared to have used social engineering to gain access to the tools via Twitter employees.

+Compromised accounts included those of well-known individuals such as <strong>Barack Obama, Joe Biden, Bill Gates, Jeff Bezos, MrBeast, Michael Bloomberg, Warren Buffett, Floyd Mayweather, Kim Kardashian, and Kanye West; and companies such as Apple, Uber, and Cash App</strong>.

+## Link to implemented detailed Case Study : https://mudvfinalradar.eu-gb.cf.appdomain.cloud/casestudy

 ## Test Data

 Test URL | Result (Target)